sachkho/Project-Please-Listen-To-This-/Docs/REQUIEREMENTS.md

 ## User Interface requirements :  Priority 1

+### From homepage
+Choose the user categorie either :
+- public
+- performer
+- maintainer

 ### POV public
 The public will be able to :
 - Log in